freaktechnik/jetpack-twitchbots/README.md

 #jetpack-twitchbots
-An API wrapper for twitchbots.info for the Firefox Add-on SDK
+An API wrapper for [twitchbots.info](https://twitchbots.info) for the Firefox Add-on SDK.

 ## Installation
 Install this module into your extension by running the following command: